 A credit report is a report of a person's financial history.
-This report is used by companies that lend money to help them determine your ability to repay borrowed money.
+This report is used by companies that lend money to help them determine your ability to repay borrowed money, as well as landlords to see if you will be likely to pay your rent, and by some employers to see how responsible and financially stable you are.

 By regularly checking your credit report, you can be sure that it is accurate and watch for identity theft.
 "Identity theft" is when someone uses your name, Social Security number, and other personal information such as renting apartments and getting utilities, cell phone, credit cards and cable services in your name.
-Former foster youth are particularly at risk of identity theft because so many people have had access to their personal information, from their biological family, to foster families, and to the many other people who have been involved in their care.
+Former foster youth are particularly at risk of identity theft because so many people have had access to their personal information to do things like set up a cell phone plan, turn on utilities and cables service, obtain credit cards, and even rent apartments or get a job in your name.
 You can get a free copy of your credit report from all three credit reporting agencies at www.annualcreditreport.com, or by calling (877)322-8228.
 You can also send your request by mail to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA, 30348-5281.
 You will be asked to provide your name, address, Social Security number and date of birth and may be asked other questions to verify your identity.